zio/zio-http/docs/how-to-guides/cookie-authentication.md

 ---
 id: cookie-authentication
-title: "Cookie Authentication in ZIO Server"
+title: "How to Implement Cookie Based Authentication in ZIO Server"
 ---

 **Cookie Authentication in ZIO Server**